South Wishaw Parish Church: The building

 The main church building was designed by Alexander Hinshelwood and constructed in 1874.
 It is described as a Gothic, gabled rectangular-plan church with: a square 3-stage belltower to NE corner with stone spire, squared yellow sandstone coursers with ashlar margins, set-back gabletted buttresses with sawtooth coping and hooded pointed-arch windows with chamfered reveals.

-The original interior is described as a galleried interior, entered from the narthex with flanking stairs to gallery.
-Boarded dado and timber pews.
-Cast-iron columns supporting panelled gallery around three sides.
-Communion table in front of ornately carved timber pulpit with stair access and timber gothic panelled organ and case behind.
+The original interior is described as a galleried interior, entered from the narthex with flanking stairs to gallery, boarded dado and timber pews, cast-iron columns supporting panelled gallery around three sides, with communion table in front of ornately carved timber pulpit with stair access and timber gothic panelled organ and case behind.

 The Church Hall was designed by Malcolm Ross and constructed in 1903.
 This provided much-needed space with a large hall, small hall, kitchen and toilets; it originally contained the church officer's accommodation, now extra hall and office space.